top of page

 Week 3 – Containment.

-By Week 4, the first signs of internal shift appear.
-The structure of silence holds, but it becomes less uniform.
-A change in angle, fabric placement, or posture suggests that what once felt stable is beginning to move.
-The body remains quiet, but the quiet is no longer smooth.
+By Week 4, the first internal shift appears.
+The structure still holds, but no longer evenly.
+A slight change in posture or placement suggests that what once felt stable is beginning to move.

 monochrome portrait with slight directional shift in posture or fabric, early signs of internal movement